 Analysis at the level of a single cell can provide a comprehensive understanding of the intricate information networks that regulate organism development.
-To this end, the development of single-cell sequencing and single-cell imaging technologies have enabled a systematic investigation of a wide range of regulatory mechanisms and processes – differentiation, cell fate decisions, tissue heterogeneity, signaling pathways – critical to understanding cell architecture and function under different conditions.
+To this end, the development of single-cell sequencing and single-cell imaging technologies has enabled a systematic investigation of a wide range of regulatory mechanisms and processes – differentiation, cell fate decisions, tissue heterogeneity, and signaling pathways – critical to understanding cell architecture and function under different conditions.

 How Spatial Transcriptomics Empowers scRNA-seq

-Since its inception, single-cell RNA-sequencing has been a powerful genomic tool.
+Since its inception, single-cell RNA sequencing has been a powerful genomic tool.
 It has allowed RNA detection and quantitative analysis down to the fundamental unit of life: the cell.
 However, a major drawback is the failure to capture positional information of the RNA transcript, as this requires tissue dissociation and cell isolation.

 Spatial context is critical to answering fundamental questions about the heterogeneity of a tissue – what is expressed, by what cell(s), and where.
 Spatial transcriptomics techniques use intact tissue sections, spatial barcoding, or in situ hybridization to retain positional information.